groundhoggwp/groundhogg/README.txt

 Well, that's up to you!
 We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

 == Changelog ==

+= 2.1.6.1 (2019-11-20) =
+* ADDED Filter to submission handler contact args before creating a contact.
+* FIXED Fatal error in submission handler cause by undefined function when an email address is not present in the posted data.
+* FIXED continuous redirect with benchmark link click caused on some setups.

 = 2.1.6 (2019-11-20) =
 * ADDED More error checking for incorrectly configured funnels.